eyldlv/clozy/README.md

 ```

 ## Usage
-Using a command line interface, the user supplies a text-file with the text from which the exercises should be created, as well as one or more flags for specifying the type of exercise that should be created.
-The three types are:
+Using a command line interface, the user supplies a text-file containing the text to be used for creating the exercise, as well as one or more flags for specifying the type of exercise that should be created.
+The three exercise types are:

 * Remove every n-th word, for instance every 10th word in the text.
 * Remove all adjective suffixes.
 * Remove all words belonging to a certain part-of-speech.

 ### Examples
-An example for a program call might look like this:
+A program call might look like this:
 ```bash
 python cli.py my_text.txt --nth 8
 ```